andrey-sys/ToDoMVCTEST/README.md

    elements that was found and another additional information,
     that you can reach easily, by click on any topics.
-   In case of test failures, the screenshot of the UI at this point of failure will appear immediately.
+   In case of test failures, the screenshot of the UI at this point of failure will appear immediately
+    under the next topic:

+     Listeners CLASS: Screen shot in case of test is failed 1 sub-step1s 091ms Page Screen Shot                                             38 KB